-Certified Organization: Program Participant: An organization certified by an accredited certification body to be in conformance with the SFI 202215-2019 Forest Management Standard, SFI Small-Scale Forest Management Module for Indigenous Peoples, Families and Communities and/or SFI 2022 15-2019 Fiber Sourcing Standard and/or SFI 202215-2019 Chain of Custody Standard and/or the SFI 2022 Certified Sourcing Standard.
+Certified Organization: An organization certified by an accredited certification body to be in conformance with the SFI 2022 Forest Management Standard, SFI Indigenous Peoples and Families Module and/or the SFI 2022 Fiber Sourcing Standard and/or the SFI 2022 Chain of Custody Standard and/or the SFI 2022 Certified Sourcing Standard.

-certified sourcing: Raw material sourced from the following sources confirmed by a certification body.
+certified sourcing: Raw material sourced from the following sources confirmed by a certification body:

-- Fiber that conforms with the SFI 202215 2019 Fiber Sourcing Standard; and/or - Pre-Consumer Recycled Content: Forest and tree-based material recovered from waste during a manufacturing process.
+- Fiber that conforms with the SFI 2022 Fiber Sourcing Standard; and/or - Pre-Consumer Recycled Content: Forest and tree-based material recovered from waste during a manufacturing process.
 Excluded is reutilization of materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process that generated it.
 Excluded are by-products resulting from primary production processes, such as sawmilling by-products (sawdust, chips, bark, etc.) or forestry residues (bark, chips from branches, roots, etc.) as they are not considered waste.
-Material diverted from the waste stream during a manufacturing process.
-It does not include materials such as rework, regrind or scrap generated in a process and capable of being reclaimed within the same process.

-Any claims about pre-consumer recycled content by Program Participants_Certified OrganizationsCertified Organizations-or label users shall be accurate and consistent with applicable law.
-Program ParticipantsCertified OrganizationsCertified Organizations-and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws; and/or

-Post-consumer Consumer recycled Recycled content Forest and tree-based material generated by households or by commercial, industrialindustrial, and institutional facilities in their role as end-users of the product which can no longer be used for its intended purpose.
+Any claims about pre-consumer recycled content by Certified Organizations or label users shall be accurate and consistent with applicable law.
+Certified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies and national, state and provincial consumer protection and competition laws; and/or - Post-Consumer Recycled Content: Forest and tree-based material generated by households or by commercial, industrial, and institutional facilities in their role as end-users of the product which can no longer be used for its intended purpose.
 This includes returns of material from the distribution chain and material from salvage from demolition.
-Material generated by households or by commercial, industrial and institutional facilities in their role as end-users of the product, which can no longer be used for its intended purpose.
-Commented [SFI6]: New definition Certified Logging Company Definition edited after 2nd Logger Training Subgroup call Sept 29.

-Commented [SFI 7]: Aligns with PEFC Definition from ST 2002.
-The CoC Task Group determined this was a more complete definition.

-Commented [SFI 8]: PEFC Definition from ST 2002.
-The CoC Task Group determined this was a more complete definition.

-Any claims about post-consumer recycled content by Program ParticipantsCertified Organizations

--and label users shall be accurate and consistent with applicable law.-Program ParticipantsCertified Organizations Certified Organizations -and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies, and national, state and provincial consumer protection and competition laws; and/or
+Any claims about post-consumer recycled content by Certified Organizations and label users shall be accurate and consistent with applicable law.
+Certified Organizations and label users are encouraged to consult the U.S. Federal Trade Commission's guidelines on environmental claims in product advertising and communication and the guidelines on environmental labeling and advertising issued by the Fair Business Practices Branch of Industry Canada's Competition Bureau, as appropriate, and to seek additional information and direction from national accreditation bodies, national standards bodies, and national, state and provincial consumer protection and competition laws; and/or - Certified forest content: Includes content from specific forest tracts that are third-party certified to conform with the SFI 2022 Forest Management Standard or other acceptable forest management standards (e.g., CAN/CSA-Z809, and ATFS).

-- Certified forest content: Includes content from specific forest tracts that are third-party certified to conform with the SFI 202215-2019 Forest Management Standard or other acceptable forest management standards (e.g., CAN/CSA-Z809, CAN/CSA-Z804, and ATFS); and/or - Non-controversial sources: If the raw material is sourced from outside of the United States and Canada, the organization shall establish adequate measures to ensure that the labeled products do not come from controversial sources.
-See Section 4, Part 74-or Section 5, Part 7 on the process to avoid controversial sources.
-Up to one third of the supply for secondary producers can come from non-controversial sources for use of the Certified Sourcing label; the other two-thirds must come from the sources defined under the certified sourcing definition- fiber that conforms with the SFI 202215-2019 Fiber Sourcing Standard, and/or pre-consumer recycled content, and/or post-consumer recycled content, and/or certified forest content.
+If the raw material is sourced from outside of the United States and Canada, the organization shall establish adequate measures to ensure that the labeled products do not come from controversial sources.
+See SFI Section 4, Part 7 or SFI Section 5, Part 7 on the process to avoid controversial sources.
+Up to one third of the supply for secondary producers can come from non-controversial sources for use of the Certified Sourcing label; the other two-thirds must come from the sources defined under the certified sourcing definition - fiber that conforms with the SFI 2022 Fiber Sourcing Standard, and/or pre-consumer recycled content, and/or post-consumer recycled content, and/or certified forest content.